-Transform your ham into something spectacular with a pineapple brown sugar glaze.
-This Simple Glazed Ham is perfect for any holiday dinner or just a special weekend meal.
+Transform your ham into something spectacular with a sweet and savory pineapple brown sugar glaze.
+This simple recipe for Baked Ham is perfect for any holiday dinner or just a special weekend meal.

-This recipe for baked ham is one of the easiest recipes for ham.
-It is baked low and slow in the oven with a sweet and savory glaze that gives this ham the most incredible flavor.
-It makes the most spectacular holiday meal when served with Scalloped Potatoes, Green Beans Almondine, and a Strawberry Spinach Salad.
+This recipe for baked ham is one of the easiest, yet most impressive ways to prepare a ham.
+The ham is baked low and slow with an easy sweet and savory glaze that gives this baked ham the most incredible flavor.

 - Pineapple Juice: Pineapple juice naturally sweetens the glaze and the acidic sweetness pairs perfectly with the salty ham.

 - Apricot Preserves: This may sound like an odd ingredient, but the apricot sweetens the ham and adds so much flavor to this glaze.
 I use All Fruit Apricot Preserves, to cut down on added sugars, but you can use any brand you like.
 If you can't find apricot preserves, feel free to use honey in place of the preserves.

 - Dijon Mustard: The Dijon adds a sharp note to the glaze.